elvah-hub/charge-sdk-ios/README.md

 - **Campaign**: A site with a list of deals attached to it.
 - **Charge Session**: An instance of charging an electric car at a charge point.

+## Support

+For technical support and inquiries, please contact us at tech-support@elvah.de.

 ## Legal Notice